Read time : 6 min

 The QUAD.

-Located in Telford, The QUAD is a dynamic, collaborative space designed to bridge the gap between education and employment.
-By teaching digital skills, supporting business growth and encouraging local entrepreneurship, it acts as a catalyst for the local economy.
+Located in Telford, The QUAD is a multi-storey collaborative space designed to bridge the gap between education and employment.
+By teaching digital skills, supporting business growth and encouraging local entrepreneurship, it acts as a commercial catalyst for the local economy.

-The brief was to create an identity that felt progressive, industrial and highly adaptable, delivering a brand system that could live just as comfortably on a digital screen as it does navigating people through a four-storey physical building.
+The brief required an identity that felt progressive, industrial, and highly adaptable, delivering a comprehensive brand system that could live just as comfortably on a digital screen as it does physically navigating thousands of people through a four-storey building.

 Billboard with three photos, text reading Challenge, Grow, Innovate, Collaborate, and The Quad branding.

-When developing the identity for the space, we anchored the brand in the core proposition of ‘Beyond Four Walls.’
+To secure immediate emotional buy-in from students, entrepreneurs and investors, we anchored the visual identity in the core proposition of ‘Beyond Four Walls.’

-While the building itself provides the physical infrastructure, the true value of The QUAD lies in what happens inside.
+While the building itself provides the physical infrastructure, the true commercial value of The QUAD lies in the collaboration happening inside.
 So we developed a messaging framework built on the three strategic pillars of Limitless Collaboration, Business Acceleration and Evolving Education.

 Person in blue holding a black tote bag with THE QUAD and four arrows logo printed in white.